 Supported Bridge Pose

 For a more relaxed version, set a block at any height under your sacrum, the flat part of your low back.
-You may want to use a blanket for extra padding.
+You may want to use a blanket on the block for extra padding.
+If it’s more comfortable, turn your palms up.
 Stay here as long as comfortable, then lift the hips to remove the block and slowly lower down.

 Supported Bridge Pose with a strap